geekau/mediastack-guide/docs/index.md

 ## Security

-This guide provides two different security models to cater for your privacy choice:
+MediaStack.Guide focuses heavily on privacy for individuals and provides two different security models to cater for your privacy choice:

 - Fully secured configuration - where all Internet connections are fully encrypted end-to-end, and
 - Partially secured configuration - where only the Internet connections for Usenet / Torrents clients and Meta-Data servers are encrypted.